zjian107-su/Dog-Sentiment-Analyzer/README.md

 # NEXIS-Individual-Research---Dog-Depression-Monitor

+You need a few extra components to run the prorgam!!

 ## In order to run everything in the folder, you need to have packages listed below.
 (Python VirtualEnv Setup is Strongly recommanded)
     - Python3.7